bgamari/ghc-wiki-import/replacing-gmp-notes.md

 >
 >
 > Beware!
-The main interest here is replacing GMP--those who have labored many years construction GHC so far retain the purview to accept or reject a proposed solution.
+The main interest here is replacing GMP--GHC is still belongs to the University of Glasgow and those in charge still retain the purview to accept or reject a proposed solution.
 >
 >